kdrag0n/bluestone/README.md

 For more reliable memes, you should also provide Imgflip account credentials.

 For error reporting, provide a Sentry DSN, optionally with `environment` and `servername` set.

+For the `ipinfo` command to work, provide an IPStack access key.

 At the very least, you must have an empty `keys` object.
 If there is no `keys` object, or it is another data type, everything may explode.